AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 [IAM Role Share Link](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/roles)

-### Please see the link below of using EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
+### Please see the link below for using EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

 https://us-east-1.console.aws.amazon.com/events/home?region=us-east-1#/rules